sdcoffel/cs2620/design exercise 1/readme.md

 We have worked to make the application as secure as is reasonably possible, but we need to make note of some critical weaknesses:

 - Passwords are hashed before they are stored/persisted, so cleartext passwords are _never_ stored.
 However, we are reliant on the security of the network in transmitting hashed passwords from client to server.
 So, if a communication between client and server containing a hashed password is intercepted, it can be used for unauthorized access/forged communications.
 In short, passwords are secure at rest by design, but for security in transit we critically assume the security of the network.
 (Using a simple hash for transmitting passwords was approved by the course staff on Ed.)

+## Wire Protocol Comparison: JSON vs our custom protocol

+Full documentation of the comparison is covered across the engineering notebooks in the engineering notebooks folder.
+Unsurprisingly, our protocol is more compact than JSON; we send fewer bytes over the network on every send/recieve call over the network.